Destiny (video game): Sequel

 In November 2014, Activision Publishing CEO Eric Hirshberg said "Work has also begun on future expansion packs as well as on our next full game release".
 Based on documents of the original release schedule for Destiny, Bungie and Activision intended to release new, disc-based sequels every other year until 2019, with large downloadable expansions in between.
-Originally planned for a September 2016 release (based on the original documents), Bungie confirmed on February 11, 2016 that a full sequel would be released in 2017.
+Originally planned for a September 2016 release (based on the original documents), Bungie confirmed on February 11, 2016, that a full sequel would be released in 2017.
 That same month, video game writer Christopher Schlerf, who was the lead writer for Halo 4 and worked on Mass Effect: Andromeda, joined Bungie.
 In December 2016, Bungie announced that Vicarious Visions would be joining the development team along with Activision.

 Bungie had confirmed that players' characters and progression would carry over into future releases.
-However, this was only true for the expansions of the original Destiny.
+However, this turned out only to be true for the expansions of the original Destiny.
 For the sequel, players who reached level 20 and completed the Black Garden quest in the original had their characters' physical appearance carry over, but not their progression (e.g., powers and gear).
 Bungie did award veteran players in the sequel to acknowledge their accomplishments in the original Destiny.
-Bungie stated that the original Destiny would remain online even after the release of the sequel; players' characters will remain intact with their progression and items, and the game will be supported with patch updates.Destiny 2 was officially confirmed on March 27, 2017.
+Bungie stated that the original Destiny would remain online even after the release of the sequel; players' characters will remain intact with their progression and items, and the game will be supported with patch updates.

+Destiny 2 was officially confirmed on March 27, 2017.
 This was followed up with a teaser trailer narrated by Cayde-6.
 The teaser showed the Tower under attack by the Cabal.
 A full reveal trailer released on March 30, showing the three class Vanguards, Commander Zavala, Cayde-6, and Ikora Rey, rallying Guardians in the war-torn Tower.
 The Cabal are being led by Ghaul, commander of the brutal Red Legion.
 It was also officially confirmed that in addition to releasing on PlayStation 4 and Xbox One in September 2017, Destiny 2 would release on Windows in October 2017, and exclusively via the Battle.net app, rather than Steam.
 In October 2019, the game was removed from Battle.net and was published via Steam.